FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/use_cft_utilities.md

 **Standard use**

-*cftinit* is normally used with a single parameter, which is the name of the Transfer CFT{{< TransferCFT/componentshortname  >}} configuration file.
+*cftinit* is normally used with a single parameter, which is the name of the {{< TransferCFT/axwayvariablesComponentShortName  >}} configuration file.

 `cftinit my_config.cft`

 **Advanced use**

 You can include several file names in the command line.
+Normally, all
-Normally, all Transfer CFT{{< TransferCFT/componentshortname  >}} parameters are declared in a single file.
+{{< TransferCFT/axwayvariablesComponentShortName  >}} parameters are declared in a single file.
 However, for organizational reasons, you may wish to separate the configuration into several files (for example, a file describing the CFTPART cards and another file containing the CFTPARM, CFTLOG cards, and so on).